arasgungore/arasgungore-CV/README.md

 # arasgungore-cv

-My curriculum vitae (CV) I have written using a LaTeX template.
-In my attached CV, you may find my contact information, websites, education, experience, achievements, projects, and skills.
+My curriculum vitae (CV) that I have written using a LaTeX template.
+In my CV, you may find my contact information, websites, education, experience, achievements, projects, and skills.

 Please find attached my CV. 😜